Monthly Archives: October 2011

 Occupy Everywhere — What a growing movement means to Everytown, USA

 Yesterday Occupy SF held a mass mobilization, bringing marchers through the financial district of San Francisco and blockading the Wells Fargo headquarters building for several hours.
 A few friends of mine were there, but I couldn’t be.
-I have been … Continue reading
+I have been keeping up with the occupation movement anxiously, so I decided I had to check out San Jose city hall, the site of Occupy San Jose.
+Continue reading

 1 Comment